Pre-launch: we build when the waitlist says go

 DOI, arXiv link, or title.
 We resolve it against the full scholarly citation graph (250M+ works).

-STEP 2
+2

-See your path
+See your path as a map

-STEP 3
+3

 Check off what you know